-In anticipation of the 2015 Baseball Hall of Fame ceremony, Zac Milner and I created a project to celebrate the legends of America's other favorite pastime.
+In anticipation of baseball's Hall of Fame inductions, Zac Milner and I created a project to celebrate the legends of America's other favorite pastime.
 Within just a few days, Straight Outta Cooperstown was all over the internet.

 USA Today, Bleacher Report,